 3. Keep Them Inside

-Pets are like family so it’s hard to imagine them stuck indoors while we’re out and about this summer.
-But it also may be in their best interest.
+Pets are like family, so it may be hard to imagine them stuck inside while we’re out and about this summer.
+But, it also may be in their best interest.
 Whether it’s a long hike or camping trip, keeping them indoors is often the safest place for your four-legged friend.
 That way, your cat or dog won’t be exposed to environmental stressors that could cause them to react poorly.
 It will also limit their exposure to the elements, which leads us to our next tip…

 4. Avoid the Heat

 Just like us, pets can overheat from strenuous exercise and long days outdoors.
-Symptoms of overheating typically include excessive panting or difficulty breathing.
-Keep your pet calm and cool by providing access to shade and fresh water, taking walks during cooler periods and never leaving them alone in a parked car.
+Symptoms of overheating typically include excessive panting or salivating, difficulty breathing, confusion, rapid heart rate, and general discomfort.
+Keep your pet calm and cool by providing access to shade and fresh water, giving tasty frozen treats, taking walks during cooler periods, and never leaving them alone in a parked car.

-It’s also important to keep your pet off hot surfaces like pavement or sand that can burn your pet’s paws.
-You may want to apply a natural wax to their paws to protect them from prolonged exposure to hot surfaces throughout the summer.
+It’s also important to keep your pet off hot surfaces like pavement or sand that can burn their paws.
+You may want to apply a natural wax to their paws or use booties to protect them from prolonged exposure to hot surfaces throughout the summer.

 5. Try Calming Supplements

 Can’t find the trick that will actually keep your cat or dog calm?
-Calming supplements like Composure can help your pet relax during thunderstorms, outdoor adventures and vet or grooming visits.
-Composure is a fast-acting calming supplement that’s clinically shown to work within 30 minutes.
+Calming supplements like Composure can help your pet relax during thunderstorms, outdoor adventures, and vet or grooming visits.
+Composure is a fast-acting calming supplement that’s clinically shown to work within 30 minutes and last up to 4 hours in dogs.
 You can even double or triple your pet’s amount of Composure to achieve the desired calming effect.